CAFAudit/audit-service/deploy/src/main/resources/production-marathon/README.md

 - `CAF_ELASTIC_HOST_AND_PORT`: This setting configures a comma separated list of Elasticsearch HOST:PORT value pairs. e.g. 192.168.56.10:9200,192.168.56.20:9200.

-- `CAF_ELASTIC_CLUSTER_NAME`: This configures the name of the Elasticsearch cluster. e.g. elasticsearch.

 Please note that the CAF Audit Web Service cannot be deployed unless all of the above properties are configured in the marathon environment file.

 ### Additional Marathon Configuration